dfranklin02/SRL/docs/pages/motivation/anxiety.md

 <div markdown="span" class="alert alert-success" role="alert"><i class="fa fa-check-square-o"></i> <b>Low Test Anxiety</b> means that while you may worry or feel nervous about an exam, you don’t let it affect your performance.
 You demonstrate confidence regarding your test performance.
 </div>

-## Now that better understand Test Anxiety and how you rated yourself what can you do about this?**

-You can do one of two things:

--   Click on the **How Can I Learn More?** to learn more about test anxiety and what is so relevant and important to your life

--   Click on the **What Can I Do?** to learn about some strategies and suggestions for lessening the anxiety you may feel about school.

 {% include footers/anxiety_footer.html %}